 To show that the petitioner has invested, or is actively in the process of investing, capital obtained through lawful means, the petition must be accompanied, as applicable, by:

-- Corporate, partnership (or any other entity in any form which has filed in any country or subdivision thereof any return described in this subpart), and personal tax returns including income, franchise, property (whether real, personal, or intangible), or any other tax returns of any kind filed within five years, with any taxing jurisdiction in or outside the United States by or on behalf of the petitioner;
+- Corporate, partnership (or any other entity in any form that has filed in any country or subdivision thereof any return described in this subpart), and personal tax returns, including income, franchise, property (whether real, personal or intangible), or any other tax returns of any kind filed within five years, with any taxing jurisdiction in or outside the United States by or on behalf of the petitioner

-- Evidence identifying any other source(s) of capital; or
+- Evidence identifying any other source(s) of capital

-- Certified copies of any judgments or evidence of all pending governmental civil or criminal actions, governmental administrative proceedings, and any private civil actions (pending or otherwise) involving monetary judgments against the petitioner from any court in or outside the United States within the past fifteen years
+- Certified copies of any judgments or evidence of all pending governmental civil or criminal actions, governmental administrative proceedings and any private civil actions (pending or otherwise) involving monetary judgments against the petitioner from any court in or outside the United States within the past 15 years

 Q: What’s the difference between investing in a “standalone” project and a regional center?

-A: The principal difference is that investors in “standalone” projects may only take credit for direct job creation, that is, employees hired directly by the company in which the immigrant invests.
+A: The principal difference is that investors in “standalone” projects may take credit only for direct job creation, that is, employees hired directly by, and on the payroll of, the company in which the immigrant invests.
 Investors in regional center projects, however, may count direct jobs as well as indirect jobs that can be shown by reasonable economic methodologies to have been created by the investment.